Children with achondroplasia can lead normal lives provided they receive appropriate care and follow-up by knowledgeable providers.

 Treatment for Achondroplasia

 Although the cause of achondroplasia is known, there is currently no known treatment for the underlying condition itself.
 Human growth hormone has been used to treat other types of dwarfism but has not proven beneficial for patients with achondroplasia.
 Overall, most treatment involves prevention and treatment of complications related to achondroplasia.

-Children with achondroplasia can lead normal lives provided they receive appropriate care and follow-up by knowledgeable providers.
 Babies with achondroplasia need to be monitored for problems with too much fluid on the brain (hydrocephalus) and may require a shunt to drain the fluid.
 Similarly, some babies may need the base of the skull (foramen magnum) to be surgically enlarged to prevent spinal cord compression.
 It is important children with achondroplasia receive timely dental care to prevent tooth overcrowding.
 Treating and preventing ear infections to prevent long-term hearing loss is critical.
 Limb-lengthening is a controversial treatment to increase the overall height and limb length of patients with achondroplasia.
 Preventing obesity, to reduce joint and back problems, is also important.
 Some patients may require a laminectomy for spinal stenosis as young adults.